hoalexander44/MomentumTeamWebsite/Blogs/JarodMellusBlog.md

 Positives: I think I'm about done adding audio functionality to the game project.
 Most core events have a cooresponding sfx, so I think I have a solid basis to just make sounds from here on out.

 Negatives: I had a lot of failures with layering and had to redo or completely restart some of the sounds.
 A lot of the grunts I performed sounded better out of context, and sorta terrible in context.
 I ended up prioritizing just getting more placeholders in to fill gaps.
 I plan to change workflows and switch over to logic pro to finish sounds.
 I find that to be way more user friendly then audacity, but there are some pains getting it between my computers.

+### Week - 7 - Week 8

+Tasks: 2 hours editing sounds, 1 hour getting them into the game

+Positives: I think that the sounds in the game are mostly finished.
+The team is doing a very good job getting the game together, and I really think it is coming along

+Negatives: Nothing too bad this week, just time issues.